-Anthem Ohio 2017 health insurance quotes are available on our website at the lowest direct rates provided by the insurer.
-Anthem Blue Cross individual, small business and family policies include catastrophic plans, comprehensive plans and Health Savings Accounts (HSAs).
+Anthem Ohio health insurance quotes are available on our website at the lowest direct rates provided by the insurer.
+Anthem Blue Cross Blue Shield individual, small business and family policies include catastrophic plans, comprehensive plans and Health Savings Accounts (HSAs).
 Short-term, Senior, dental, and vision plans are also offered.
 Exchange policies include 10 required essential benefits.
+In 2018, ACA-compliant plans will not be offered.

 You can enroll for plans that are both on and off the Marketplace.
 In most parts of the state, prices are quite competitive when compared to the other large companies.
 We assist you in finding the right coverage that stays within your budget.
 You can quickly apply online during Open Enrollment, and also after the deadline has expired (with an SEP exception).
 Senior Medigap plans are also offered to Medicare-eligible applicants.
 Advantage and Supplement contracts allow you to cover many expenses not paid by Original Medicare.